skip to main content

 How is the procedure performed?

 This procedure is often done on an outpatient basis.
-However, some patients may require admission following the procedure.
+Rarely, some patients may require admission following the procedure.
 Ask your doctor if you will need to be admitted.

-Your doctor may provide medications to help prevent nausea and pain and antibiotics to help prevent infection.
+You may be given medications to help prevent nausea and pain, and antibiotics to help prevent infection.

-The doctor or nurse may connect you to monitors that track your heart rate, blood pressure, oxygen level, and pulse.
+You may be connected to monitors that track your heart rate, blood pressure, oxygen level and pulse.

 A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm to administer a sedative.
 This procedure may use moderate sedation.
 It does not require a breathing tube.
 However, some patients may require general anesthesia.

-The nurse will sterilize the area of your body where the catheter is to be inserted.
-They will sterilize and cover this area with a surgical drape.
+The area of your body where the catheter is to be inserted will be sterilized and covered with a surgical drape.

-Your doctor will numb the area with a local anesthetic.
+Your physician will numb the area with a local anesthetic.
 This may briefly burn or sting before the area becomes numb.

-The doctor will make a very small skin incision at the site.
+A very small skin incision is made at the site.

-Using image-guidance, the doctor inserts a catheter through the skin into the femoral artery (a large groin blood vessel) and maneuvers it to the treatment site.
+Using image-guidance, a catheter (a long, thin, hollow plastic tube) is inserted through the skin into the radial or femoral artery, and maneuvered to the treatment site.

-When the procedure is complete, the doctor will remove the catheter and apply pressure to stop any bleeding.
+When the procedure is complete, the catheter is removed, and pressure is applied to stop any bleeding.
 Sometimes, your doctor may use a closure device to seal the small hole in the artery.
 This will allow you to move around more quickly.
 No stitches are visible on the skin.
-The nurse will cover this tiny opening in the skin with a dressing.
+The tiny opening in the skin is covered with a dressing.

-The doctor or nurse will remove your IV line before you go home.
+Your IV line is removed before you go home.

-This procedure is usually completed within an hour.
+This procedure is usually completed within two hours.

 What will I experience during and after the procedure?

-You will feel a slight pinch when the nurse inserts the needle into your vein for the IV line and when they inject the local anesthetic.
+You will feel a slight pinch when the needle is inserted into your vein for the IV line and when the local anesthetic is injected.
 Most of the sensation is at the skin incision site.
-The doctor will numb this area using local anesthetic.
-You may feel pressure when the doctor inserts the catheter into the vein or artery.
+This is numbed using local anesthetic.
+You may feel pressure when the catheter is inserted into the vein or artery.
 However, you will not feel serious discomfort.

-If the procedure uses sedation, you will feel relaxed, sleepy, and comfortable.
+If the procedure is done with sedation, the intravenous (IV) sedative will make you feel relaxed, sleepy, and comfortable for the procedure.
 You may or may not remain awake, depending on how deeply you are sedated.

-You may feel slight pressure when the doctor inserts the catheter, but no serious discomfort.
+You may feel slight pressure when the catheter is inserted, but no serious discomfort.

 As the contrast material passes through your body, you may feel warm.
 This will quickly pass.